hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

 ### More Stuff

+- word processing software vs spreadsheet software
+    - similarities
+        - allows users to enter numeric and text data into a report
+        - can perform calculations using formulae and functions
+        - let users format text with fonts, colors, etc...
+        - allow importing of graphics like images and charts
+        - includes ability to save files in many formats
+        - have spelling and grammar checking
+        - has search and replace functions
+        - have page formatting options, headers, footers, etc...
+    - differences
+        - text alignment and page margins are handled in different ways
+        - spreadsheet
+            - users can create models
+                - create "what is" scenarios
+            - uses cells, rows and columns to hold data
+        - word processing
+            - can produce reports & mail merge
+            - only has basic functions to aid calculations
+            - doesnt restrict where data can be entered (no cells)
+            - includes word count feature

 -  cross application support (why cannot import word file to spreadsheet file)?
     - word processing files are word processing file type
     - spreadsheets are a different type of files